microsoft/computervision-recipes/contrib/html_demo/readme.md

 **Student team:** Matthew Boyd, Charles Henneberger, Xushan "Mulla" Hu, SeungYeun "Kelly" Lee, Nuwapa "Prim" Promchotichai

 **Microsoft mentors:** Patrick Buehler, Young Park, JS Tan

+### FAQ

+Q: Is an Azure account required to run this code?
+A: No. Navigate the UICode folder and open the Index.html file in your browser.
+You will be able to view examples of model visualizations without having an Azure account.

+Q: Can I use my own model instead of the ones uploaded by the notebooks?
+A: Yes, you will just need to substitute your model where the other model is used.